 Here are eight of the biggest benefits small businesses say they get from using online data storage.

-"It provides our 19 team members the freedom to work from anywhere (home, coffee shops, client facilities) and still have access to any needed documents or information," Vollmar told Business News Daily.
+"It provides our 19 team members the freedom to work from anywhere (home, coffee shops, client facilities) and still have access to any needed documents or information," said Vollmar.

 "Servers are expensive to run and often more expensive to maintain, and by using a service like Dropbox, I don't need to spend additional money on server support personnel," Kear said.
 "This probably saves my business $5,000 to $10,000 every year."

-Robyn Tippins, co-founder of the marketing agency Mariposa, said with offices in three states and consultants across the globe, online data storage allows them to share files efficiently.
-She said they previously used email files, but that didn't work as well as new staff members were added.
+Robyn Tippins, co-founder of marketing agency Mariposa, said that with offices in three states and consultants across the globe, online data storage allows the company to share files efficiently.
+She said they previously used email files, but that didn't work as well as they added new staff members.

 "We use an inexpensive cloud storage provider to ensure everyone has the most up-to-date version of working docs, like client proposals, training documents, SOWs and contracts," Tippins said.
 "It helps us manage our workflow, onboard new consultants and new clients, and makes it possible to be a small team, despite the large geographic area we span."

 Cost is a big reason why Mickey Luongo, vice president of heating and air conditioning products provider Total Home Supply, uses online data storage services over in-house options.
 "Managing servers in-house is expensive," Luongo said.
 "By outsourcing our data storage, we saved on a lot of hardware and maintenance costs."

 Data backup is one of the most valuable aspects of online data storage for Matt Ham, president of Computer Repair Doctor.
 "We also pair online backups with once-per-month local backups.
 Just in case we get ransomware and all our files become encrypted, we don't want them auto-uploading to the cloud and then be left with no backups," Ham said.